 Jake Spinner was sleeping off a mescal drunk.
-He was curled in a fetal position exactly in the same spot where he had passed out the night before – on the sandy floor in the storage shack of El Pulpo Morado, a seaside cantina in the sleepy little fishing village of San Jacinto.
-If Jake had been conscious, he would have been able to hear the gentle lapping of waves against the golden shore, but he was tangled in a net hammock, which he had pulled from the posts when he got cold during the night.
+He was curled in a fetal position exactly in the same spot where he had passed out the night before—on the sandy floor in the storage shack of El Pulpo Morado, a seaside cantina in the sleepy little fishing village of San Jacinto.
+If Jake had been conscious, he would have been able to enjoy hearing the gentle lapping of waves against the golden shore.
+Presently he was tangled in a net hammock on the floor.

 A middle-aged Mexican woman carrying a bag of groceries from the village mercado stepped into the closet and stared down at the human wreckage.
 She shook her head scornfully.

 The man passed out on the ground might have been handsome at one time.
 He was dressed in a pair of cotton shorts with a worn Hawaiian shirt that hadn’t been changed in days.

 She stared at the scar that crossed his left cheek.
 It was thin and white, highlighted by a deep tan and several weeks of beard growth.
 His unruly dark hair was tinged with gray and dusted with specks of sand.